 Flower arrangement, shape, and size

-Small, creamy white flowers in flat-topped to slightly domed clusters, with a slight fragrance.
+Creamy white flowers in flat-topped to slightly domed, 4 to 8 inch clusters, with a slight fragrance.

 Fruit, cone, nut, and seed descriptions